luciehmct/ProteinExplorer/README.md

-# Protein Data Analysis with CoPilot API
+# Protein Data Analysis with OpenAI API

 This project utilizes the **Protein Data Set** from Kaggle to analyze protein sequences and structures.
 It uses the **OpenAI API** to enhance data processing and insights extraction.